ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Feature**: Provides propulsion (rear wheels) and steering (front wheels)
 - **Interface**: LEGO EV3 Motor Port (OUTPUT_B for drive, OUTPUT_A for steering)
 - **Use**: Drives rear wheels via a differential and controls front-wheel steering for navigation
+- **Configuration for Challenges**: In the Open Challenge, two Medium Motors are used for propulsion, connected to a single gear that drives a gearbox linked to the differential, enhancing torque for robust navigation.
+In the Obstacle Challenge, the gear connected to the second motor is removed, and only one Medium Motor is used for propulsion to simplify the system and reduce power consumption, while still meeting WRO 2025 rules as both configurations produce a single output via the differential.
 - **Description**: Two EV3 Medium Motors power the ShahroodRC robot.
 The propulsion motor (OUTPUT_B, `motor_b`) drives the rear wheels through a differential, delivering 20 N·cm nominal torque (effective ~15 N·cm under the robot’s 1.2 kg load) at 160 rpm for smooth linear motion.
 The steering motor (OUTPUT_A, `motor_a`) adjusts the front wheels’ angle via a rack-and-pinion system, enabling precise turns with a PID-like control (`amotor`).
 Mounted on the chassis (included in `3d-files/robot_complete.io`), the motors were chosen over Large Motors for their lighter weight and sufficient power for WRO tasks.
 A 1:1.5 gear ratio for propulsion enhanced torque for parking maneuvers, reducing motor strain.
 - **Lessons Learned**: Initial gear ratios caused motor strain during parking; optimization to 1:1.5 improved performance.
 Future designs could explore brushless motors for higher efficiency and durability.
 - **Implementation Impact**: The motors’ precise control (e.g., `on_for_degrees` for parking) ensured accurate navigation, completing the parking sequence in under 10 seconds with minimal slippage.